 Program Director: Cricket Eccleston Hunter

 Cricket Hunter has degrees in biology and education and has been both a middle school science teacher and a recruiter for Teach for America.
 She is a member of Grace Lutheran Church in State College, where she resides with her husband and two daughters.
 Cricket has been with PA IPL since the fall of 2010.
-In her own words: “PA IPL represents, for me, an integration of the science that has long interested and concerned me with a faith-based imperative to care for the earth and (perhaps even more urgently) for our poorer brothers and sisters: those who inevitably bear the brunt of our human experiment in constantly expanding consumption.”
+In her own words: “PA IPL represents, for me, an integration of the science that has long interested and concerned me with a faith-based imperative to care for the earth and (perhaps even more urgently) for our brothers and sisters: particularly the poorest among us who inevitably bear the brunt of our human experiment in constantly expanding consumption.”